WillDosSantos/wills-portfolio/posts/leaving-planning-center.md

 When it was over, I felt as if I already had the job.
 But, it wasn't for sure.
 And I thought there was always a chance I wouldn't get it.
 Then, two days later, Jeff called me telling me I got the job.
 I was completely over the moon.

 Little did I know, how much Jeff Berg would have an impact in my life.
 Because of him, and all the folks at Planning Center, I have experienced such wonderful and amazing things.
 Things that most people will never get the chance to experience.
 I worked my butt off there, and I know Jeff and the company recognized that.
 It was truly unforgetable.

+Planning Center allowed me to utilize the full arsenal of design skills I had to offer.
+I started on the marketing site doing Web Design and quickly transitioned to product and UI design thereafter.
+I was able to storyboard, direct, and edit several commercials that included motion graphics and became the lead illustrator for the company.
+Being the second design hire also allowed me to participate in over 30 hires which ranged from design, developers, support, and office administration.
+There was no shortage of learning or doing.
+We all wore several hats and each one of us took the job seriously.

 Now, 11 years later to the date that I joined, it's time for me to try something else.
 With the skills and knowledge that I gained at Planning Center, I feel like it's time for me to share that with other fast upcoming startups.
 Sharing my knowledge and experience, seeing people grow, and learning new things has become such a passion of mine; I owe so much to that wonderful place.